cinnamon balls recipe – a jewish sort of biscuit – no fuss

 • Use a knife to level off eg a 25ml serving spoon with the mixture and gently form this into a 2.5cm ball on the oven foil.
 Use damp hands – no need to roll them smooth or squash them hard.

-• Toss the cooked balls in a bowl or a grip seal plastic sandwich box with some icing sugar.
+• Toss the cooked balls in a bowl or a plastic sandwich box with some icing sugar.
 If the outside is hard place the cooked balls in a closed plastic sandwich box for a few days.

 recipe cost